 Gmail Tricks – Conclusion

 So, you have seen the top 10 useful Gmail tricks you can come across.
-We have recommended these tricks based on our experience in growth of productivity.
+We have recommended these tricks based on our experience in the growth of productivity.
 Personally speaking, the keyboard shortcuts and ‘Add to Tasks’ features have been quite useful.
 By the way, if you have some exclusive tricks, let us know via comments.